felipecosta09/aws-modernization-with-cloud-one-fss/content/02_Deploy/03_test_deploy.md

 Temporarily disable your virus scanner, otherwise it will catch the eicar file and delete it.
 Go to the <a href="https://www.eicar.org/">EICAR</a> file page and download ```eicar_com.zip``` or any of the other versions of this file.

-Add the eicar file to your S3 bucket:
+Add the eicar file to your Amazon S3 bucket:

-In AWS, go to Services > S3 and find your S3 bucket to scan, click <b>Upload</b> and upload the file that you downloaded.
+In AWS, go to Services > S3 and find your Amazon S3 bucket to scan, click <b>Upload</b> and upload the file that you downloaded.
 File Storage Security will scans the file and detects as a malware.

 You cna also use the AWS CLI to upload files, check this example: